Membrizard/ml_conformer_generator/README.md

 and a Graph Convolutional Network (GCN).
 It is designed to generate 3D molecular conformations that are both chemically valid and spatially similar to a reference shape.

+## Supported features

+* **Shape-guided molecular generation**

+    Generate novel molecules that conform to arbitrary 3D shapes—such as protein binding pockets or custom-defined spatial regions.

+* **Reference-based conformer similarity**

+    Create molecules conformations of which closely resemble a reference structure, supporting scaffold-hopping and ligand-based design workflows.

+* **Fragment-based inpainting**

+    Fix specific substructures or fragments within a molecule and complete or grow the rest in a geometrically consistent manner.

 ---
 ## Installation